Assassination attempts on Vladimir Lenin: August 1918

 Lenin's driver, Stepan Gil, rushed after the unknown shooter, but after a while she stopped of her own accord, was arrested and taken to Lubyanka.

 Lenin was left unconscious immediately after the assassination attempt.
 Doctors discovered that he had a dangerous wound in the neck under the jaw, and blood entered his lung.
 The second bullet hit his arm, and the third hit the woman who was talking to Lenin at the moment the shots began.
-The extraordinary commissioners established that the unknown is a former anarchist Fanny Kaplan, who before the revolution was involved in the assassination attempt on the Kiev Governor–General.
+Investigators in the Cheka established that the unknown is a former anarchist Fanny Kaplan, who before the revolution was involved in the assassination attempt on the Kiev Governor–General.
 In exile she joined the Socialist Revolutionaries.
 By her own admission, Kaplan sympathized with the regime of the Committee of Members of the Constituent Assembly and the leader of the Socialist Revolutionaries Chernov, and she decided to kill Lenin as revenge for the dispersal of the Constituent Assembly.
 She was quoted as saying: "I shot Lenin because I consider him a traitor.
 Due to the fact that he lives for a long time, the onset of socialism is postponed for decades."

 Information made public by the Soviet government

 The details of the assassination attempt were based on what authorities decided to report to the public in early 1922 only after the Bolshevik government held the first open political trial of the leaders of the Socialist Revolutionary Party (SR).
 At the trial, the repentant SR militants Grigory Semyonov and Lydia Konopleva testified.
 In accordance with Semyonov's testimony, the SR Combat Organization resumed its activities in early 1918 and in July liquidated V. Volodarsky.
 The next main target was Leon Trotsky, the military leader of Bolshevism.
 Trotsky was constantly moving between the capital and the front and "for technical reasons" (as Semyonov put it) it was decided to first eliminate Lenin.
 Semyonov discovered that Kaplan, whom he described as an "unshakable revolutionary terrorist", was independently conducting the same training as him and had her join his group.
-During interrogations at the Extraordinary Commission, Kaplan claimed that she acted independently without representing any party.
+During interrogations conducted by the Cheka, Kaplan claimed that she acted independently without representing any party.

 The first assassination attempt was made by the Socialist Revolutionaries on August 16 at a meeting of the Moscow Party Committee, but the perpetrator lost his nerve at the last moment.
 The second and nearly successful attempt was made on August 30 where Semyonov appointed Novikov as the worker on duty and Kaplan as the executor.
 At the same time, the Socialist Revolutionaries tried to carry out an attempt on Trotsky's life by blowing up the front of his train.
 At the last moment, Trotsky eluded them by leaving on another train.